-- 63. This question relates to the size of the charity, in terms of their annual turnover.
-Charities can answer either 'small', 'medium' or 'large', based on their revenue for the reporting period. - 64.
-Guidance on completing this question was included in the Annual Information Statement to help charities align themselves with statutory revenue categories:
+- 67. This question relates to the size of the charity, in terms of their annual turnover.
+Charities can answer either 'small', 'medium' or 'large', based on their revenue for the reporting period. - 68.
+Guidance on completing this question was included in the Annual Information Statement to help charities align themselves with the new post 2022 statutory revenue categories:

 Size Revenue for the last reporting period

-Small Revenue less than \$250,000
+Small Revenue less than \$500,000

-Medium Revenue of \$250,000 to \$999,999
+Medium Revenue of \$500,000 or over but under \$3 million

-Large Revenue of \$1 million or more
+Large Revenue of \$3 million

-- 65. This field will be populated with one of the responses above either 'Small', 'Medium' or 'Large'. - 66.
+- 69. This field will be populated with one of the responses above either 'Small', 'Medium' or 'Large'. - 70.
 Where a charity's size changes for a single reporting period due an unusual fluctuation in revenue, for example because of a large bequest, the charity can apply for ACNC approval to report with a size classification lower than their revenue for that period.
-If the ACNC approves this request, the charity's total revenue will be different to its reported size.
+If the ACNC approves this request, the charity's total revenue will not correspond with its reported size.